Ultrasonic Immersion Tank

 In conclusion, Kemet's modular spray systems offer a more efficient and effective cleaning solution for medical implant manufacturers.
 By incorporating the spray tank into an automated line and eliminating manual handling, Kemet's solution reduces the risk of human error, increases efficiency, and extends the longevity of filters and detergents, making it a cost-effective solution for the medical implant industry.

-Kemet have non foaming detergents specifically for spray washing meaning they can supply a full ultrasonic and spray wash turnkey solution for any challenge.
+Kemet offers non-foaming detergents specifically designed for spray washing, meaning they can provide a full ultrasonic and spray wash turnkey solution for any challenge.
 The modular design of the spray tank allows for greater efficiency and repeatability, making it an ideal solution for in-process cleaning requirements.